• Skip to primary navigation

 Let me tell you about this easy fruit salad.
 Not only is it simple to put together, but the flavor combo of all the fruits is just amazing.
 Just make sure you are choosing seasonal fruits as they will be of the best quality.

 It is simple to make.
 Slice up all your fruits, drizzle with a quick dressing, serve.
-It is a good thing to have healthy recipes like this on hand.
+It really could not be any easier!

-It is great for a snack, side dish, as part of your healthy breakfast, brunch, or even a healthy dessert.
+It is great for a snack, a side dish, or as part of your breakfast, brunch, or even a delicious dessert.
 This can also make an appearance on your table for holiday meals.
 Wouldn't this be perfect for the Thanksgiving holiday dinner?

 Ingredient List